BVLC/caffe/docs/feature_extraction.md

     build/tools/generate_file_list.py /your/resized/images/dir_256_256 /your/resized/images_256_256.txt
     build/tools/convert_imageset /your/resized/images/dir_256_256 /your/resized/images_256_256.txt /your/resized/images_256_256_leveldb 1

 In practice, subtracting the mean image from a dataset significantly improves classification accuracies.
+Download the mean image of the ILSVRC dataset.

+    data/ilsvrc12/get_ilsvrc_aux.sh

+You can directly use the imagenet_mean.binaryproto in the network definition proto.
+If you have a large number of images, you can also compute the mean of all the images.

     build/tools/compute_image_mean.bin /your/resized/images_256_256_leveldb /your/resized/images_256_256_mean.binaryproto